$Z^0$ boson associated b-jet production in high-energy nuclear collisions: Numerical results and discussions

-The decreasing of the selected event number in A+A collisions results from the in-medium energy loss, which shifts lower $p_T$ jet below kinematic selection cut.
-The initial $\left\langle p_{T} \right\rangle$ distribution actually reflect the $\Delta\phi_{bZ}$ dependence of this shift.
+The decrease of the selected event number in A+A collisions results from the in-medium energy loss, which shifts lower $p_T$ jet below the kinematic selection cut.
+The initial $\left\langle p_{T} \right\rangle$ distribution actually reflects the $\Delta\phi_{bZ}$ dependence of this shift.
 It turns out that the distribution of $\left\langle p_{T} \right\rangle$ versus $\Delta\phi_{bZ}$ is nearly a constant value at 55~GeV as shown in the bottom panel of Fig.~\ref{fig:phizbaa}, which leads to the rather flat suppression on $\Delta\phi_{bZ}$ distribution.
+Here the band of $\left\langle p_{T} \right\rangle$ distribution represents the statistical standard errors in the simulations.